tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   **Sample Answer:** I think this is a very efficient way to handle the different dialogue types.

-Slack out the following resources, encourage students to learn more about AWS Lambda and Lex.
+Slack out the following resources and encourage students to learn more about AWS Lambda and Lex.

 * [Lambda Function Input Event and Response Format](https://docs.aws.amazon.com/lex/latest/dg/lambda-input-response-format.html#using-lambda-input-event-format)

 * [Amazon Lex and AWS Lambda Blueprints](https://docs.aws.amazon.com/lex/latest/dg/lex-lambda-blueprints.html)

-Be sure to answer any remaining questions, then move to the next activity.
+Answer any remaining questions, and move to the next activity.

 ---